Blockchain Transaction Conflicts: A Historical Perspective: Solana's Empirical Study

-The longest chain of conflicting transactions, relative to the total number of non-voting transactions in a block, has seen a substantial decline.
-Specifically, the longest conflict chain has been reduced by $\sim2.3\times$.
-The longest chain of conflicting transactions decreased from 84.92\% in S$_{ob}$ HP to 46.01\% in S$_{mb}$ HP and further to 35.62\% in the most recent S$_{rb}$ HP.
-The number of transactions within the most densely conflicted family has also seen downward trends.
-It suggests more distributed conflicts and the possibility of improved parallel execution with more granular bottlenecks in transaction execution.
-Showing that transaction access patterns have changed over time, consequently improved throughput of Solana's \rwAware{} execution model.
+Since Solana employs a lock-based multi-iteration parallel execution strategy, the number of conflict families has surged, from just 3 in S$_{ob}$ to 39 in S$_{rb}$, suggesting that despite high conflicts, multiple independent subsets of transactions can still be executed in parallel.
+Each subset is executed in parallel with the others, enhancing execution efficiency.
+The conflict chain of non-voting transactions has seen a substantial decline; it is reduced by 2.3$\times$.
+The conflict chain decreased from 84.92\% in S$_{ob}$ to 46.01\% in S$_{mb}$ and further to 35.62\% in S$_{rb}$ HP.
+The number of transactions within the most densely conflicted family has seen downward trends.
+This suggests more distributed conflicts and the possibility of improved parallel execution with more granular bottlenecks in transaction execution.
+This shows that transaction access patterns have changed over time, consequently improving the throughput of Solana's \rwAware{} execution model.

-\item[Observation-4:] Note that the majority of conflicts are from write sets in historical blocks, accounting for $\sim$100\% in the old historical period, which decreased by $\sim$4.24\% ($\sim$95.76\%) in recent blocks.
-This suggests that any approach that could minimize write-write conflicts could significantly enhance Solana's throughput.
-A potential solution could be to adopt a multi-version data structure, similar to the one employed in \BSTM{}~\cite{blockstm}, which allows parallel execution while minimizing write-write contention.
+\textbf{Observation-4.} Note that the majority of conflicts originate in write sets in historical blocks, accounting for 100\% in the old-HP, which decreases to 4.24\% (95.76\%) in recent blocks.
+This suggests that any approach that can minimize w-w conflicts could significantly enhance Solana's throughput.
+A potential solution is to adopt a multi-version data structure, similar to the one employed in \BSTM{}~\cite{blockstm}, which allows parallel execution while minimizing w-w contention.